This is the latest find in my on ongoing quest to find the easiest path into brewing beer for the first time.

 by: Cindi May

-Let’s just round up to 600 billion results to my Google search for “find your passion”.
-If we split all those up evenly, that’s roughly 80 unique results for every human being on the planet.
+Let’s just round up to 600 million results to my Google search for “find your passion”.

 A popular topic, to be sure, but there is growing evidence that trying to “find your passion” is, at best, unhelpful life advice, and at worst utter bullshit.
 (I believe pretty strongly it’s the latter).